-The Coronary Artery Anomalies Program (CAAP) at Texas Children’s Hospital is a multidisciplinary team dedicated to the evaluation and management of patients affected by coronary artery anomalies, especially anomalous aortic origin of a coronary artery (AAOCA).
+The Coronary Artery Anomalies Program (CAAP) at Texas Children’s Hospital is a multidisciplinary team dedicated to the evaluation and management of patients affected by coronary artery anomalies, especially anomalous aortic origin of a coronary artery (AAOCA) and myocardial bridge.
 The program was created in December 2012 and cares for hundreds of patients and families affected by this condition.
-The program also aims at prospective data collection enrolling patients in a Registry with the mission of advancing our understanding in coronary anomalies and providing a hollistic approach to patients and families seeking our guidance.
+The program’s goals include prospective data collection, enrolling patients in a registry to advance our understanding of coronary anomalies and help us provide a holistic approach to patients and families seeking our guidance.

 What is anomalous aortic origin of a coronary artery (AAOCA)?

-Anomalous aortic origin of a coronary artery (AAOCA) is a cardiac abnormality present at birth (congenital) in which the origin or course of a coronary artery that arises from the aorta is atypical.
+Anomalous aortic origin of a coronary artery (AAOCA) is a congenital cardiac abnormality (present at birth) in which the origin or course of a coronary artery that arises from the aorta is atypical.

 AAOCA is the second leading cause of sudden cardiac death (SCD) in young athletes in the United States.

-People with AAOCA may be completely asymptomatic, in up to 50% of cases or more, and the first manifestation of the disorder can be sudden cardiac arrest (SCA).
+People with AAOCA may be completely asymptomatic, as in up to 50% of cases or more, and the first manifestation of the disorder can be sudden cardiac arrest (SCA) or sudden cardiac death (SCD).
 Others may develop symptoms leading to this diagnosis upon medical evaluation.

 Types of AAOCA

-A particular type of AAOCA is the one that includes an intraseptal course, which means that the anomalous coronary had a course inside the heart muscle for a specific length.
-Patients may be asymptomatic but some may experience symptoms.
-Treatment options, if indicated, may be challenging depending on the results of studies and patients’ symptoms.
+A particular type of AAOCA is the one that includes an intraseptal course, which means that the anomalous coronary travels inside the heart muscle for a specific length before surfacing the heart.
+Patients may be asymptomatic (without symptoms) but some may experience symptoms.